 5. Succession Planning

-Succession planning involves having senior executives periodically review their top executives and those in the next lower level to determine several backups for each senior positions.
+Succession planning involves having senior executives periodically review their top executives and those in the next lower level to determine several backups for each senior position.

 This is important because it often takes years of grooming to develop effective senior managers.